 Per the 1880 Census for East Earl Township in Lancaster County, PA;

-John B. Stover (42) with wife Catherine (37) and children: William (18), John J (13), Anna (11), Harry (7), Fanny (5), Charles (4), Emma (2) and Milton (2) are listed as dwelling 430 on pg.
+John B. STOVER (42) with wife Catherine (37) and children: William (18), John J (13), Anna (11), Harry (7), Fanny (5), Charles (4), Emma (2) and Milton (2) are listed as dwelling 430 on pg.
 172.

 Wednesday, March 4, 2015